WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Utah/WaterAllocation/ReadME.md

 - WTRUSE_POWER.csv.
 Contains power utility information related to water rights.

 ## Storage for WaDE 2.0 Source and Processed Water Data
-The 1) raw input data shared by the state / state agency / data provdier (excel, csv, shapefiles,PDF, etc), & the 2) processed input data into CSV files ready to load into WaDE database, can both be found within the WaDE spondered Google Drive.
+The 1) raw input data shared by the state / state agency / data provider (excel, csv, shapefiles, PDF, etc), & the 2) csv processed input data ready to load into the WaDE database, can both be found within the WaDE sponsored Google Drive.
 Please contact WaDE staff if unavailable or if you have any questions about the data.
 - Utah Allocation Data: https://drive.google.com/drive/folders/1-7c1zFWiz_KISKEOFEaiq1DRaJ5BuAn0?usp=sharing

 ## Summary of Data Prep
-The following text summarizes the process used by the WSWC staff to prepare and share UDWRi's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
+The following text summarizes the process used by the WaDE staff to prepare and share UDWRi's water rights data for inclusion into the Water Data Exchange (WaDE 2.0) project.
 For a complete mapping outline, see *[UT_Allocation Schema Mapping_WaDEQA.xlsx](https://github.com/WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/blob/master/Utah/WaterAllocation/UT_Allocation%20Schema%20Mapping_WaDEQA.xlsx)*.
-Seven executable code files were used to extract the UDWRi's water rights data from the above mentioned input files.
+Eight executable code files were used to extract the UDWRi's water rights data from the above mentioned input files.
 Each code file is numbered for order of operation.
 The first code file (pre-process) was built and ran within [Jupyter Notebooks](https://jupyter.org/), the remaining five code files were built and operated within [Pycharm Community](https://www.jetbrains.com/pycharm/).
-The last code file _(AllocationAmounts_facts)_ is depended on the previous files.
-Those Seven code files are as follows...
+The last code file *(AllocationAmounts_facts)* is depended on the previous files.

 - 0_PreProcessUtahAllocationData.ipynb
 - 1_UTwr_Methods.py